akka/akka/akka-docs/src/main/paradox/java/remoting-artery.md

 ## What is new in Artery

 Artery is a reimplementation of the old remoting module aimed at improving performance and stability.
-It is mostly source compatible with the old implementation and it is a drop-in replacement in many cases.
+It is mostly backwards compatible with the old implementation and it is a drop-in replacement in many cases.
 Main features of Artery compared to the previous implementation:

  * Based on [Aeron](https://github.com/real-logic/Aeron) (UDP) instead of TCP